codingcatgirl/choo/docs/transit/api.rst

-Transit API
+Choo API
 ===========

-Use the transit API to access transit's capabilities from other programming languages.
+Use the choo API to access choo's capabilities from other programming languages.

 * Each command starts with a keyword and is followed by a space and an argument.